 Personal Mission and Vision Statements share some key attributes.
 They should be short enough that they are easy to memorize.
 A well-written statement should reinvigorate your purpose and inspire you.
 Additionally, it will be memorable to those you share them with.
 Your statements should balance realism with a desire to push beyond your limitations.
-Most importantly, they need to fully reflect your values.
+Most importantly, each should reflect your values.
 That said, neither has to be permanent.
 As you live life and progress through the career management cycle you may find that you need to re-calibrate either or both.

 The Personal Mission Statement

 It may seem ridiculous to say that you must know where you are as a starting point.
 You might respond, “I’m right here, of course.”
 However, that’s the point, many people don’t know where they are, or better said, who they are.
 So the first step in defining a mission statement is to say who you are in a succinct way.